obinnadyke/fobrain/README.md

 ## Why Choose Fobrain?

-- **Scalable and Customizable**: Tailor Fobrain to fit the unique needs of Universities, Polytechnics, Colleges of Education, and more.
+- **Scalable and Customizable**: Fobrain can be tailored to fit the unique needs of Universities, Polytechnics, Colleges, High Schools, Elementary educational establishments, and more.
-- **Global Reach**: Supports over 100+ language translations, making it adaptable for schools across the globe.
+- **Global Reach**: Available in widely used English language, making it adaptable for schools across the globe.
 - **Mobile-Responsive Design**: Fully responsive on web, mobile, and tablet devices, ensuring seamless access anytime, anywhere.

 ## Key Features

 - **Unlimited Student, Staff, and Course Management**: Handle an infinite number of students, staff members, and courses.
-- **K12 Module**: Dedicated modules for Nursery, Primary, and Secondary schools.
+- **K12 Module**: Supports dedicated modules for Nursery, Primary, and Secondary and Higher educational institutions.
 - **Automated Academic Processes**:
   - Grade computation
   - Transcripts